ankihg/tscript/README.md

-## How is typescript different from javascript?
+## What is typescript?
-- Supports all features of javascript
+- Gets transformed into javascript before runtime
-- Typescript adds features onto javascript
+- Supports all features of javascript and more ("superset" of javascript)
 - **Adds static typing to javascript**

 ## Static vs dynamic typing